 You’ll also want to save some roasted butternut squash for garnishing the pasta cake!

-So, if you have a birthday coming up soon and you LOVE pasta then this Butternut Squash Paccheri Pasta Bake is definitely for you!
+So, if you have a birthday coming up soon and you LOVE pasta then this smashing pasta dish is definitely for you!

 But why wait for your birthday!
 Make it this weekend, take a photo and tag @marisasitaliankitchen on Instagram so I can see your creation!